Building an Autonomous SOC with Agentic AI and GitHub Copilot SDK

 Conclusion

-By decoupling these capabilities into distinct agents, we create a system that is modular, scalable, and resilient.
-The Threat Agent can detect an attack and “hand off” to the IR Agent to contain it, all while the Vulnerability Agent schedules a patch for the root cause, a truly collaborative AI defense system.
+By decoupling these capabilities into distinct agents powered by the GitHub Copilot SDK, we create a system that is modular, scalable, and resilient.
+The SDK’s robust state management and tool abstraction allow our Threat Agent to detect an attack and seamlessly “hand off” context to the IR Agent, all while the Vulnerability Agent schedules a patch for the root cause.
+This architecture demonstrates that with the Copilot SDK, building a truly collaborative AI defense system is not just possible, but efficient.

 Check out the code on GitHub to see how you can build your own agents.